Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Extracting packages without dpkg

-- Further reading for package management
+- Further reading resources

-System initialization
+System Initialization

-- Overview of the boot process
+- Overview of the bootstrapping process

-- BIOS, boot loaders, and mini-Debian systems
+- BIOS, boot loaders, and the mini-Debian system

 - Understanding runlevels